AnswerDotAI/cold-compress/README.md

 ### Parallelizing Eval

-As of now, GPT-Fast and, by extension, **Cold Compress**, only supports batch size one inference.
-Cold Compress does not yet support multi-GPU tensor parallel inference as well. *(We are working on adding batched multi-GPU inference.)*
+As of now, GPT-Fast and, by extension, **Cold Compress**, only supports batch size one inference. *(We are working on adding batched multi-GPU inference.)*

 To take advantage of multiple GPUs, we’ve written a script to parallelize eval jobs.